Accounts Receivable Factoring: What is it?

 Many businesses use asset based lending to boost growth.
 Businesses that have a good customer base but do not have cash to support the growth are good candidates for invoice factoring.
 The great thing in this situation is that you are leveraging the unpaid invoices that you already have so you can get your cash earlier – little risk and no new debt.

-Finance Growth without a Loan
+Finance Growth Without a Loan by Factoring Receivables

 Small to mid-size businesses are continually faced with waiting 30 to 60 days to get paid on their invoices, which really puts a strain on their cash flow.